 An advanced theory course in which students will evaluate mainstream criminological theories based upon empirical research, as well as expand the scope of theory coverage to include conflict and critical perspectives on crime and criminals.
 This course is strongly recommended to all students who plan on attending graduate school.
 Prerequisites: CJC 350.
-Offered every other year.
+Offered on an irregular basis.